blockdiag/blockdiag.com/nwdiag/source/introduction.rst

 .. code-block:: bash

-   $ cp <netdiag installed path>/netdiag/examples/simple.diag .
+   $ cp <nwdiag installed path>/nwdiag/examples/simple.diag .
    $ vi simple.diag

 Please refer to :ref:`sample-diagrams` section for the format of the